Tekle Haymanot I

 Tekle Haymanot I (ተክለ ሃይማኖት), throne name Le`al Sagad (Ge'ez: ለዓለ ሰገድ, 28 March 1684 – 30 June 1708) was Emperor of Ethiopia from 27 March 1706 until his death in 1708, and a member of the Solomonic dynasty.
 He was the son of Iyasu I and Empress Malakotawit.
-He is often referred to as "Irgum Tekle Haymanot" or "Tekle Haymanot the Cursed".
+He is often referred to as "Irgum Tekle Haymanot" meaning "Tekle Haymanot the Cursed".

 Background

 Tekle Haymanot I was a son of Emperor Iyasu I by one of his concubines named Malakotawit.

 Malakotawit was later given the title of Etage or Itege, meaning "Empress", during the reign of her son.
 She was crowned at Gondar.

 Tekle Haymanot I had several half siblings as his father sired with several concubines.
 His half brothers who ascended the throne were Dawit III, Bakaffa and Yohannes II.

 Reign

 Tekle Haymanot became Emperor following Iyasus' retirement to an island in Lake Tana.
 With the support of his mother Empress Malakotawit, some of the officials argued that Iyasu had abdicated, and crowned Tekle Haymanot as nəgusä nägäst in Gondar.
 This act was not embraced by the entire state, and the resulting civil strife led to Iyasu's murder at the order of his son Tekle Haymanot.

 In September, 1707, a rebel in Gojjam declared himself nəgusä nägäst under the name Amda Seyon, and made his way to the capital city, where he had himself crowned.
 Tekle Haymanot quickly returned to Gondar, despite the difficulty of travel during the rainy season, forced the usurper to flee, and celebrated his triumph.
 Amda Seyon was later killed in battle in Maitsa.
 However his unpopularity for having ordered the murder of his widely revered father was profound and he never overcame it.
 The involvement of his mother Melekotawit, and the acceptance of his position by other members of the dynasty did irreparable harm to the image of the monarchy.
 His own courtiers plotted against him, and discussions abounded about whether it was worthy to keep such a corrupt dynasty in power.

 While travelling in the provinces, Tekle Haymanot was stabbed to death by some of his late father's courtiers.